visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/PICS/index.rst

 The generation of the curves form the basis of VisIt's Parallel Integral Curve System (PICS), made up of the :ref:`Integral Curve operator`, the :ref:`LCS operator`, the :ref:`Limit Cycle operator`, and the :ref:`Poincare operator`.
 Much of the underlying infrastructure and interface is the same for each operator.
 The user selects a series of seed locations where curves are generated, which are then visualized and analyzed.

+The PICS allows for the computation of Lagrangian Coherent Structures (LCS) using a variety techniques developed by George Haller and his group at ETH Zürich.
+Haller proposed that the ridges of Finite Time Lyapunov Exponents (FTLE) are indicators of hyperbolic LCS (repelling and attracting).
+In two dimensional flows, hyperbolic LCS's turn out to be stationary curves of the averaged material shear while elliptic LCS's are stationary curves of the averaged strain.
+The LCS operator coupled with the Integral Curve (Hyperbolic LCS) and Limit Cycle (Elliptical LCS) operators provide a mechanism to calculate these structures and have been developed in cooperation between the VisIt PICS team and the Haller Group.

+INCLUDE IMAGE of elliptical and hyperbolic LCS

+For complete details on computing elliptical LCS (closed orbits) and hyperbolic LCS (stretch and shrink lines) see the following paper: `K. Onu, F. Huhn, & G. Haller, LCS Tool: A Computational platform for Lagrangian coherent structures, J. of Computational Science, 7 (2015) 26-36 <http://georgehaller.com/reprints/lcstool.pdf>`_

 .. toctree::
     :maxdepth: 1